 It was a scenic 40 minute drive from the Bed and Breakfast where we were staying to the fairy pools.
 A good portion of the drive was on one lane roads where you have to use the passing places if cars come from the other direction.
 You will pass through the Black Cuillins and sections with sheep (or cows) close to or even on the road.

 You should try to visit the Fairy Pools first thing in the morning because it is so popular.
-The parking area is not very big at all.
+The parking area is not very big at all and there is no charge to use it.
 When we walked back to the car we saw people parked along the road.
 The road is already narrow enough as it is!
 From what I have been told, you have a high likelihood of getting a ticket if you park on the street, so please just don’t.

 Then you need to cross the stream.
 There are stones for you to step on and it’s not too difficult.
 Later on, during the hike, you reach another crossing where you have to take pretty big steps to get across.
 Knowing that the water is pretty cold here, I was a little hesitant but I made it across ok.

 Once you get past the second crossing it is not much longer before you reach the main fairy pool area.
-We didn’t see anyone swimming when we were there (the water is cold!) but we did see people climbing to get the best angle to take a picture of the largest waterfall.
+We didn’t see anyone swimming when we were there but we did see people climbing to get the best angle to take a picture of the largest waterfall.
+Swimming in the Fairy Pools is allowed but the water is cold even in the summer.
 Whether you chose to swim or just take photos, please be careful!

 Here Comes the Rain

 So it was raining a little on and off as we hiked to the Fairy Pools.
 I just hoped we would be able to make it back to the car before it really starting coming down and the trail got muddy.
 We didn’t want to rush things though because the Fairy Pools are stunning.
 The water was so clear and I loved the waterfalls.
 Plus you look into the distance and see the mountains.
-It really is something you should experience for yourself.
+You need to experience the Fairy Pools walk for yourself.

 My one concern was that the rocks on the challenging crossing would get wet and I might slip and fall in the water.
 Yes, I do worry about these things!
 There were a few raindrops when we decided to head back but not enough to make the crossing treacherous.
 Well, that was until two dogs ran in front of me and into the water splashing all over the rocks.
 Luckily, I did make it across without falling in and we made it back to the car before it started raining too much or the trail got too muddy.